Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Introduction

 Here we explore femtosecond (fs) laser-induced Coulomb explosion of a diatomic molecule, lithium iodide, LiI, under conditions where only two out of the total six valence electrons are removed, i.e., the Coulomb fragmentation process: \ce{LiI^{2+}}~$\rightarrow$~\ce{Li^+}~+~\ce{I^+}.
-Based on the considerations above, one would at first expect that the five potential energy curves of \ce{LiI^{2+}} in the electronic ground state configuration, see \autoref{fig:LiI_potentials}(b) and \autoref{sec:principle}, prevent an accurate determination of the distribution of internuclear distances $P(R)$.
+Based on the considerations above, one would at first expect that the multiple potential energy curves of \ce{LiI^{2+}} resulting from the lowest molecular orbitals, see \autoref{fig:LiI_potentials}(b) and \autoref{sec:principle}, prevent an accurate determination of the distribution of internuclear distances $P(R)$.
 However, we find that $P(R)$ obtained from the distribution of kinetic energies of the \ce{Li^+} recoil ions via the \ce{LiI^{2+}} potential energy curve calculated for the lowest-lying state of the molecular dication agrees well with the theoretical $P(R)$.
 The latter is given by the weighted sum of the internuclear wave functions for the three vibrational states of \ce{LiI} populated at the temperature of the molecular sample.

 It turns out that the molecular sample contains \ce{LiI} dimers in addition to the \ce{LiI} monomers.
 Upon irradiation of the sample with the intense laser pulse, the dimers are also multiply-ionized and ionic fragments from the ensuing Coulomb explosion processes show up as distinct peaks in the kinetic energy distributions of \ce{Li^+}, \ce{I^+}, and \ce{I^{2+}}.
 Thus, although the focus of the work here is on Coulomb explosion imaging of the \ce{LiI} monomer, it is necessary to also identify the ion signals from the dimers.
 The second part of the paper is devoted to that and shows the capability of laser-induced Coulomb explosion in combination with covariance analysis of the momentum and emission direction of the fragment ions to identify and distinguish the constituents of a mixed sample~\cite{burt_communication:_2018,pickering_femtosecond_2018,pathak_differentiating_2020,yu_determining_2021,lam_differentiating_2024,albrechtsen_laser-induced_2024}.